sidneyneffe/sjnos-for-minecraft/README.md

 # sjnos-for-minecraft (discontinued)

 > I worked on this project between the age of 15 and 17.
-It is written in Lua and uses Pastebin in its build pipeline, so expect it to be very rough around the edges.
+It is written in Lua and uses Pastebin in its build pipeline.
+I learned a lot since then.
+Expect it to be very rough around the edges.

 _SJNOS_ is a sophisticated user interface for computers in a modification of the game [Minecraft][mc].
 It provides tools to manage industrial structures and helps with daily tasks.

 It requires [Computercraft][cc] (v1.5+) and was designed for [Tekkit Lite][tklite].

-Main Features:
+## Features:

 - Desktop-like User Interface
 - Utilities for managing Electricity (Redstone)
-- Utilities for Computercraft: GPS, Printers, Monitors, Disk Drives
+- Utilities for Computercraft: GPS, Printers, Monitors, Disk Drives, Computers, Modems
-- File Explorer and Terminal
+- File Explorer and (slightly) UNIX-like Terminal
 - Internet-like Server/Client Communication, Web-Browser, File Transfer

 ![image](about/pictures/music.jpg)